Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. Candidates and elected representatives can be disendorsed by the Committee where they have—

-   1. been expelled as a Member of the Association as a result of disciplinary action taken by the Association;
+   a) been expelled as a Member of the Association as a result of disciplinary action taken by the Association;

    2. engaged in past or current conduct which does not meet the Code of Conduct;